 PARTICULARS OF THE EMPLOYEES

-Pursuant to the provisions of the Companies Act 2013 and Regulation 4(2) of the SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 a structuredquestionnaire was prepared after taking into consideration the various aspects of theBoard functioning composition and the Board and its committee culture execution andperformance of specific duties obligations and governance.
+Pursuant to the provisions of the Companies Act 2013 and the SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 an annual performanceevaluation of the Board is undertaken.
+The Board formally assesses its own performancewith an aim to improve the effectiveness of the Board and the Committees.
+A structuredquestionnaire was prepared after taking into consideration the various aspects of theBoard functioning composition and the Board and its committees culture execution andperformance of specific duties obligations and governance.

 NUMBER OF BOARD MEEETINGS

 The Company held 5 (five) Board Meetings during the Financial Year 2019- 20.
 These were on May 24 2019 August 14 2019 November 13 2019 February 12 2020and March 6 2020.